Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 ## Rectilinear Grid

+[Rectilinear grids](https://vtk.org/doc/nightly/html/classvtkRectilinearGrid.html) represent a topologically regular dataset with variable spacing in the three coordinate directions.

+In VTKHDF files, their size in each dimension is defined using a `Dimension` vector attribute of size 3 `[K, L, M]`.
-[Rectilinear grids](https://vtk.org/doc/nightly/html/classvtkRectilinearGrid.html) are defined just like ImageData, with the addition of 3 new datasets `XCoordinates`, `YCoordinates` and `ZCoordinates` that define position of points in the three coordinate directions.
+3 datasets `XCoordinates`, `YCoordinates` and `ZCoordinates` define the position of points in the three coordinate directions.
-For a grid of size `K * L * M`, `XCoordinates` has a size of `K`, `YCoordinates` has a size of `L` and `ZCoordinates` has a size of `L`.
+For a grid of size `K * L * M`, `XCoordinates` has a size of `K`, `YCoordinates` has a size of `L` and `ZCoordinates` has a size of `M`.

+Point, cell and field arrays are defined the same way as `ImageData`.

 The `Type` attribute of the `VTKHDF` group is `RectilinearGrid`.

 ## Structured Grid

 [Structured grids](https://vtk.org/doc/nightly/html/classvtkStructuredGrid.html) are a structured data type where point positions are defined explicitly.

-Using VTKHDF, for a grid of size `K * L * M`, points are defined using a HDF5 `Points` dataset of dimension (`K, L, M`, 3).
+Like for Rectilinear Grid, VTKHDF uses a `Dimension` vector attribute of size 3 to specify the size in each direction.
+For a dataset of dimension `K * L * M`, points are defined using a HDF5 `Points` dataset of dimension (`K, L, M`, 3).

+Point, cell and field arrays are defined the same way as `ImageData`.

 The `Type` attribute of the `VTKHDF` group is `StructuredGrid`.